openedx/frontend-platform/docs/how_tos/theming.md

 ### MFE runtime configuration API

 `@edx/frontend-platform` additionally supports loading application configuration from the MFE runtime configuration API via `edx-platform`.
 The configuration is served by the `http://localhost:18000/api/mfe_config/v1` API endpoint.
+For more information, refer to [this documentation](https://github.com/openedx/edx-platform/blob/master/lms/djangoapps/mfe_config_api/docs/decisions/0001-mfe-config-api.rst) about the MFE runtime configuration API, please see these docs.

 The application configuration may be setup via Django settings as follows:

 ```python
 ENABLE_MFE_CONFIG_API = True